ColeMThornton/AI-Smart-Doorbell/README.md

 # Setup

 ## Training and Evaluation
 1. Generate labeled training and testing data sets.
-Split the data into the desired ratio (80/20 or 90/10 are good options).
+Split the data into seperate folders labeled train and validation, as shown in the file structure example below.
+2. In train.py, edit lines 24 thru 26 with the correct file path information.
+This portion of code generates a YAML file necessary to use the YOLO training libraries.
+3. In train.py, edit line 39 with the file path to the classes.txt file.
+Update lines 40 and 49 with the correct file path to the data.yaml file.
+4. If file paths are incorrect an error message should display.
+Otherwise, the YOLO11n model will begin training.
+Training parameters can be modified on line 49.
+5. After training is complete, train.py will automatically retrieve the run with the best weights and begin validation.
+Metrics are printed displaying accuracy.

+Example File Structure:
+train_split/
+├── train/
+│   ├── images/
+│   └── labels/
+└── validation/
+    ├── images/
+    └── labels/

 ## Main
 1. Load the pretrained or trained model